Keto Diet | Health Benefits | Practical Advantages | FAQ | Studies

 The researchers concluded that the yo-yo effect was absent because ketogenic diets protect muscle mass (Gomez-Arbelaez et al. 201880).

-Losing weight with conventional diets is also accompanied by a compensatory effect, which increases appetite and thus promotes weight regain.
+Losing weight with conventional diets is accompanied by a compensatory effect, which increases appetite and thus promotes weight regains.

 2. Fights Cravings